 Not The Best for Outdoor Flying

-Brushless Whoop Advantages
+Why Brushless Whoop Are AWESOME

 More Raw Power!!

-Brushless motors feel like they have a lot more juice, making outdoors tracks and freestyle exploring a lot of fun.
-This can however make it slightly more tricky flying precisely indoors, but for flying outdoors it’s a no-brainer.
+Brushless motors feel like they have a lot more juice, making outdoor tracks and freestyle exploring a lot of fun.
+This can however make it slightly more tricky flying precisely indoors, but for flying in open space and it’s a no-brainer.